Azure/data-api-builder/docs/local-authentication.md

 |userRoles|An array of the user's assigned roles.|
 |claims|An array of claims returned by your custom authentication provider.|

 In order to be passed into the X-MS-CLIENT-PRINCIPAL header, the JSON data must be Base64-encoded.
 You can use any online or offline tool to do that.
-A recommeded tool is the [DevToys](https://github.com/veler/DevToys) tool.
+A recommended tool is the [DevToys](https://github.com/veler/DevToys) tool.
 A sample Base64 encoded payload that contains the JSON used before as example is the following:

 ```text
 eyAgDQogICJpZGVudGl0eVByb3ZpZGVyIjogInRlc3QiLA0KICAidXNlcklkIjogIjEyMzQ1IiwNCiAgInVzZXJEZXRhaWxzIjogImpvaG5AY29udG9zby5jb20iLA0KICAidXNlclJvbGVzIjogWyJhdXRob3IiLCAiZWRpdG9yIl0sDQogICJjbGFpbXMiOiBbew0KICAgICJ0eXAiOiAiRmlyc3ROYW1lIiwNCiAgICAidmFsIjogIkpvaG4iDQogIH0sDQogIHsNCiAgICAidHlwIjogIkxhc3ROYW1lIiwNCiAgICAidmFsIjogIkRvZSINCiAgfV0NCn0=